geisa/specification/source/design-principles.rst

 Design Principles
 -----------------

-The |GEISA| specification is written for constrained embedded industrial devices, and do not assume any hardware memory management such as Memory Management Unit.
+The |GEISA| specification is written for constrained embedded industrial devices.
-A constrained embedded industrial device can be made of a simple Microcontroller (Cortrex-M class core) or leverage a complex Microprocessor (Cortex-A class core).
+A constrained embedded industrial device can be made of a simple microcontroller (Cortex-M class core) or leverage a complex microprocessor (Cortex-A class core).
 These devices are expected to operate in the field without manual intervention for two decades or more.
 While these devices have network interfaces and sensors (see :doc:`hardware`) they do not typically have on-board (graphical) user interfaces.